Tylopilus plumbeoviolaceus: Similar species

-There are few other species that might be confused with Tylopilus plumbeoviolaceus; according to one source, it "is one of the most remarkable and easily identified boletes in the USA."
-Tylopilus violatinctus, found under both hardwoods and conifers and known from New York to Mississippi, has an appearance similar to T. plumbeoviolaceus.
+There are few other species that might be confused with T. plumbeoviolaceus; according to one source, it "is one of the most remarkable and easily identified boletes in the USA".
+Tylopilus violatinctus, found under both hardwoods and conifers and known from New York to Mississippi, has a similar appearance.
 It can be distinguished by a paler, lilac-colored cap that, in older specimens, is discolored rusty purple along the edge of the cap.
-Its spores are 7–10 by 3–4 µm.
-Tylopilus violatinctus was not described until 1998, so some older literature may confuse the two similar species.
+Its spores are 7–10 by 3–4 μm.
+As Tylopilus violatinctus was not described until 1998, some older literature may confuse the two species.

 Young specimens of Tylopilus rubrobrunneus have a purplish cap, but unlike T. plumbeoviolaceous, their stems are never purple.
 The species Tylopilus microsporus, known only from China, is characterized by pale violet to violet cap, paler purple to purplish brown stem, and flesh color to pale purplish red pores.
 In addition to its different distribution, it can be distinguished from T. plumbeoviolaceus by its smaller spores.
 Another similar Asian species, T. obscureviolaceus, is only known from the Yaeyama Islands in southwestern Japan.
-It differs from T. plumbeoviolaceous in having a cap that does not fade in color to grayish or brownish when mature, shorter spores (6–7.2 by 3.3–4 µm), and other microscopic characteristics.
+It differs from T. plumbeoviolaceous in having a cap that does not fade in color to grayish or brownish when mature, shorter spores (6–7.2 by 3.3–4 μm), and other microscopic characteristics.

-Habitat, distribution, and ecology
+Habitat and distribution

 Tylopilus plumbeoviolaceous is a mycorrhizal species, and the bulk of the fungus lives underground, associating in a mutualistic relationship with the roots of various tree species.
 The fruit bodies are found growing singly, scattered or clustered together during mid-summer to autumn in deciduous forests, often under beech or oak trees; however, it sometimes occurs in mixed hardwood-conifer forests under hemlock.
-A preference for sandy soil has been noted in one source.
-In North America, the mushroom can be found east of the Rocky Mountains, ranging from Canada to Mexico.
+A preference for sandy soil has been noted.
+In North America, the mushroom can be found in the west from June to September, and east of the Rocky Mountains from Canada to Mexico.
 The species has also been collected in North Korea.

+Ecology

 Fruit bodies can serve as a food source for fungus-feeding Drosophila flies.